CompSciClubBVNW2425/github-collab-example/README.md

-if you're reading this you're short ._. mensuration
+if you're reading this you're short ._. peanut butter